 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

 Did you receive a text or phone call from AT&T about your “new AT&T phone account”?
-Or maybe you are subscribed to an ID theft protection service and got an alert that a new AT&T wireless account had been opened in your name and that there was a match on not just your full name, but your date of birth and social security number as well.
+Or maybe you are subscribed to an ID theft protection service and got an alert that a new AT&T wireless account had been opened in your name and that there was a match on not just your full name but your date of birth and social security number as well.
 Or even worse – you got a bill from AT&T and have no idea why they would be billing you because you don’t have an AT&T account.

 We know how scary and frustrating this feeling can be because we’ve been there.
-Here’s our personal account of such an incident, along with our research of what you can do to recover from it, as well as prevent it from recurring.
+Here’s our personal account of such an incident, along with our research on what you can do to recover from it, as well as prevent it from recurring.

 AT&T Wireless Account Opened In My Name

 I’m subscribed to LifeLock for ID theft monitoring.
-Occasionally alerts go off, such as those for dark web monitoring (my email address has been used somewhere, or a data breach has resulted in compromised data and I need to reset my password, etc.).
-But by far the most annoying and time-consuming so far have been multiple alerts that an AT&T Wireless account was opened in my name, with an exact match on my full name, date of birth, and social security number.
+Occasionally alerts go off, such as those for dark web monitoring (my email address has been used somewhere, or a data breach has resulted in compromised data, and I need to reset my password, etc.).
+But by far, the most annoying and time-consuming so far have been multiple alerts that an AT&T Wireless account was opened in my name, with an exact match on my full name, date of birth, and social security number.

 What’s even more irritating is that I have credit freezes and security alerts on all my accounts to prevent this from happening again.
 Clearly, AT&T is more interested in new business than they are their potential customers’ data safety.
-My experience with AT&T goes way back to landlines decades ago, and more recently wireless accounts.
+My experience with AT&T goes way back to landlines decades ago and, more recently, wireless accounts.
 Those have all been closed for years, along with a botched Internet installation, because from my experience of them wasting hours, no make that days, weeks, and possibly even months of my time with their abhorrent customer service.